Your Challenge Today:

 - Feelings of security

 - A union with another

-In long-term relationships we slowly incorporate our partner into our notion of our self.
-As we move in our relationship from early-stage love to long-term love, our attachment to our partner grows.
-And when we behave in a way that make our partner happy, we enhance and maintain our relationship by working towards a common goal of sustaining the rewards of a long-term loving relationship.
+In long-term relationships, we slowly incorporate our partner into our notion of our self.
+As we move in our partnership from early-stage love to long-term love, our attachment to our partner grows.
+And when we behave in a way that makes our partner happy, we enhance and maintain our relationship by working towards a common goal of sustaining the rewards of a long-term loving relationship.